git/git.github.io/rev_news/drafts/edition-87.md

   [GSoC](https://summerofcode.withgoogle.com) project.

-  For now the Git project accepted [FusionAuth](https://fusionauth.io/)'s generous offer and the git-scm.com web site will continue to run in the same way.
+  For now the Git project accepted [FusionAuth](https://fusionauth.io/)'s generous offer, and the [git-scm.com](https://git-scm.com) web site will continue to run in the same way.

 <!---
 ### Reviews